sveltejs/kit/documentation/docs/30-advanced/60-images.md

   />
 ```

-If `sizes` is specified as a `string` (i.e. not a text expression like `sizes={['(min-width: 60rem) 80vw', '(min-width: 40rem) 90vw', '100vw'].join(', ')}`) then we will automatically generate different width images.
-If `sizes` is not provided, `1x` and `2x` images will be generated.
-If sizes is provided, then a large srcset is generated.
+If `sizes` is specified directly as a string on the `img` tag then the plugin will automatically generate different width images:
+- If `sizes` is not provided, then a HiDPI/Retina image and a standard resolution image will be generated.
+The image you provide should be 2x the resolution you wish to display so that the browser can display that image on devices with a high [device pixel ratio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).
+- If sizes is provided, then a large srcset is generated.
 If some of the `sizes` have been specified as a percentage of the viewport width using the `vw` unit then the `srcset` will filter out any values which are too small to ever be requested by the browser.

+> Text expressions like `sizes={computedSizes}` or `sizes={['(min-width: 60rem) 80vw', '(min-width: 40rem) 90vw', '100vw'].join(', ')}` will not be evaluated for the purposes of automatic image generation and will be skipped.

 ### Per-image transforms